 Kill the grass, lay down a barrier, top with rock, mix in a few drought-loving plants, and you're done.
 Odds are it'll look great for years to come, but there are consequences to every action.

 As much as I hate mowing grass, properly watered lawns typically cool the air around a structure.
-As they release moisture, it has an evaporative/swamp-cooler kind of influence.
+As they release moisture, it has an evaporative influence.
 If you surround your house with rock, it'll absorb all of that heat during the day and slowly release it overnight like a thermal battery.

 The internet is full of horrible tales and experiences people had trying to xeriscape their homes.
 Water bills generally go down but electric bills tend to go up.
 With all the additional heat, your air conditioner has to run longer.
 While a rock landscape seems easy enough to do, it turns out there's a right and wrong way to do it.